fyrst-digital/elysium-docs/content/manual/cms-elements/banner.md

 ---
-title: Banner Element for Experience Worlds
+title: Banner Element for Shopping Experiences
 description: "In the banner, you can link a single slide.
-You can find the banner element in the block selection group Elysium Blocks in the Experience Worlds."
+You can find the banner element in the block selection group Elysium Blocks in the Shopping Experiences."
 ---

 ## Link slide and set size